benjamin-lykins/github-runner-containerfile/README.md

   - RUNNER_IMAGE: Could be used for Windows/macOS/Linux, Containerfile and `start.sh` would need to be to support macOS and Windows.
   - RUNNER_ARCH: Primariy the CPU architecture - x64, arm, arm64
 - Updated user to runner from docker to make it more specific to GitHub Actions runner.
-- In the `start.sh` script
+- In the `start.sh` script:
-  - Updated the config.sh to run unattened and ephemeral.
+  - Updated the config.sh to run unattend and ephemeral.

 ```bash